aritroCoder/IITP-Gymkhana/README.md

 Visit the [issues](https://github.com/aritroCoder/IITP-Gymkhana/issues) section to start Contributing.

 Please try to keep the code clean, and understandable by other developers, and get yourself assigned to an issue before you start working on it.

+### Note
+If you are adding any new media/images to this website, please follow the [compression guidelines](https://askubuntu.com/questions/781497/how-can-i-compress-images)